AndreasChristianson/aoc-2023/README.md

 - elixir
 - swift/objective-c
 - julia
+- scheme
-- scheme (too much build-your-own-helper mindset)
+  - too much build-your-own-helper mindset
+- COBOL
+  - After spending an hour, I was still researching out how to read records from a text file.